Employer Insights

 Filing with the Office of the New York State Attorney General (OAG) Civil Rights Bureau

-For employees who choose to proceed with reporting their experience to the Civil Rights Bureau, the Bureau may investigate and determine if the experiences or encounters are evidence of a pattern or practice of sexual harassment affecting a significant amount of people.
+For employees choosing to proceed with reporting his or her experience to the Civil Rights Bureau, the Bureau may investigate and determine if the experiences or encounters are evidence of a pattern or practice of sexual harassment affecting a significant number of people.

 New York State Division of Human Rights (SDHR)

 Sexual harassment complaints may be brought to the SDHR regarding employers of any size.
-However, local human rights laws may differ from those of the State Human Rights Law in regards to what size employers may have a complaint made against them to the SDHR.
+However, local human rights laws may differ from those of the State Human Rights Law regarding the size of employers that may have a complaint made against them to the SDHR.

 Victims may file a complaint with the SDHR or proceed directly to court.